mne-tools/mne-hcp/README.rst

 Convenience functions
 ---------------------

-NNE-HCP ships convenience functions that help set up directory and file layouts expected by MNE-Python.
+MNE-HCP includes convenience functions that help setting up directory and file layouts expected by MNE-Python.

 :func:`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links: